 - Approves \$384,000 one-time (\$192,000 from the Water Rights Fund and \$192,000 from the General Fund) and four positions to implement the Water Rights Online Reporting Program.
 The Water Rights Online Reporting Program is responsible for the receipt, analysis, and validation of approximately 38,500 annual water use reports. - Approves various reappropriations and provisional language for multiple programs administered by the Division of Financial Assistance. - Approves a number of technical adjustments including reappropriations, extensions, and reversions. - Approves \$15,000 to cover the costs of a recent settlement in a case involving the Santa Monica Bay Restoration Commission.
-Also approves provisional language to require the Commission to update its Memoranda of Agreement with The Bay Foundation to better define roles and responsibilities of the two parties, in order to reduce the state's exposure to future liability. - Rejects \$2 million Water Rights Fund, nine positions and trailer bill language to establish an Administrative Hearings Office. - Sets aside \$23.5 million GF for water-related programs, including the Drinking Water in Schools Program, emergency wells and septic replacement, water tank replacement, a water assessment report.
+Also approves provisional language to require the Commission to update its Memoranda of Agreement with The Bay Foundation to better define roles and responsibilities of the two parties, in order to reduce the state's exposure to future liability. - Rejects \$2 million Water Rights Fund, nine positions and trailer bill language to establish an Administrative Hearings Office. - Sets aside \$23.5 million GF for allocation to safe drinking water actions later in this legislative session.